aandiron/aandiron.github.io/unpublished/I-want-to-be-your-daddy.md

 "Oh, _now_ you have morals about it?"

 "It's not that.
 It's that I do actually value you as a friend.
-I'm not some stupid 18 year old boy who will say anything just to get in your panties.
+I'm not some stupid eighteen year old boy who will say anything just to get in your panties.
 I want to fuck you.
 I want to get you pregnant.
 Badly enough to pay you a serious amount of money for the chance...
 But it isn't worth it if you will end up hating me later."

 "Not gonna happen.
 For one thing, your concern there suggests that I don't know myself well enough to make this decision.
 Let me assure you, I do."

 "What about your husband?
 What if he ends up raising another man's child?"

 "A lot of couples believe that pregnancy is some kind of blessing of their relationship by God or the universe or something.
 They seem to feel that if they can't have a kid from their own genetic material, then maybe God or the universe or whatever doesn't approve of their family.
 Fuck those people.
 A family can be made by any group of people.
 Family is bigger than genetics.
 I don't care for a minute if my baby is genetically mine, or my husband's, or anyone else's.
 That's not the point.
 The point is to create a family from whatever building blocks are available.
 I'm committed to my husband, but I'm not sure any longer that he will be able to give me a child.
 That's fine.
-If he can't, if _you_ can't, We'll adopt.
+If he can't, if _you_ can't, we'll adopt.
 I have no problem with that.
 But since you offered to help out here, I'm genuinely going to take you up on it.
 Besides, you're quite handsome and smart.
 You're almost as good a source for genes as my husband.
 But now... do you _actually_ have the balls --- and the money --- to go through with it?"

 He laughed.
-"You said I don't know you, but I know you well enough to believe you when you lay it out like that... in a lot of ways you haven't changed at all!
+"You said I don't know you, but I know you well enough to believe you when you lay it out like that... in a lot of ways you haven't changed at all.
 Yes.
 I was totally serious.
 I'm in.
 When do we start?"

 "If you have the money, we'll start tonight.
-Oh, you're also paying for the hotel room right?"
+Oh, you're also paying for the hotel room, right?"

 "I am a gentleman, my lady."

 He pulled out his phone and transferred the entire amount to her in a single transaction.
-It was most of his emergency on-hand cash.
+It consumed most of his emergency on-hand cash.

 *****